kjarrio/SpriteExtractor/README.md

 # SpriteExtractor
 Library that extracts images from sprite sheets.

-Currently, in development, and supports:
+It supports these formats:

 * JSON (Hash)
 * JSON (Array)
 * Unity® - Texture2D
 * 2D Toolkit
+* App Game Kit

-More formats will be supported soon...
+*More formats will be supported soon...*

 **Usage:**